dmbarbour/glas/docs/GlasCLI.md

     sudo mv /tmp/glas /usr/bin/

 It is feasible to support multiple targets through the configuration.
 Also, very early bootstrap might instead write to an intermediate C file or LLVM that we then compile further.
 However, I do hope to eventually bootstrap directly to OS-recognized executable binary.

-## Glas Command Shell

-I envision users eventually 'living within' a live-coded glas system.
-Instead of running specific applications on the command line, user actions through a desktop-like GUI could manipulate a collection of active applications.
-It seems feasible to model this as a composite application, such that 'gui' and 'http' route screen regions and user inputs to corresponding methods of component applications.

-The main requirement is an effective reflection API.
-But manipulation of application settings requires special attention.

-Additionally, if we want to manipulate the runtime configuration through user actions (such as mirroring) we might need some built-in support for live coding, i.e. such that some code can be bound to state.

-I believe such a command shell can be modeled as an application maintaining an in-memory runtime patch to its own namespace.
-Live coding with self-modifying code.
-But this is a long term future goal, a direction to pursue after the command line interface is mature.